rhit-bregginr/csse230-PRACTICE-EXAM1-fa2425/EvensAndOddsQueue/src/codingPortionDetails.md

 Because they will have to traverse almost the entire list.
 Also, what happens if there are no odds or evens at all?

 So it has to be that you have some way to cleverly store your data.

-This is also part of the reason why I suggest writing your own method to grow the `ArrayList`, as you can maintain the way you store the data much more easily than relying on throwing items on the end.